Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

-We will use the notation $Sq^2(\tilde n_2) = \tilde n_2^2 = \tilde n_2 \smile \tilde n_2$ later.
-This can be obtained by directly checking the property of Kasteleyn orientation for loops in the transition graph of two Majorana dimer states for $64$ kinds of string configurations of each (2-3) move (see Appendix~\ref{Appen:3D}).
-To compensate the Majorana fermion parity changes, the fermion parity of the fermions at the center of tetrahedron should also be changed, leading to the (mod 2) equation
+We use the notation $Sq^2(\tilde n_2) = \tilde n_2^2 = \tilde n_2 \smile \tilde n_2$ later.
+This can be obtained by directly checking the property of Kasteleyn orientation for the loops in the transition graph of two Majorana dimer states for $64$ kinds of string configurations of each (2-3) move (see Supplementary Material for details).
+To compensate for the Majorana fermion parity changes, the fermion parity of the fermions at the center of tetrahedron should also be changed, leading to the (mod 2) equation

-or more explicitly:
+or more explicitly

-The above equation shows that the cocycle equation of $n_3$ is twisted by $\tilde n_2^2$, which is different from $\dd n_3=0$ in the (special) group super-cohomology model \cite{Gu2014}.
+The above equation shows that the cocycle equation of $n_3$ is twisted by $\tilde n_2^2$, which is different from $\dd n_3=0$ in the special group super-cohomology model \cite{Gu2014}.
 The above equation for $n_3$ has solutions if and only if $Sq^2(\tilde n_2)$ is the trivial element in $H^4(G_b,\mathbb Z_2)$.